 Tip: Set filters and download your filtered spreadsheet in one click.

-Always have a look at your data view and change what you need to change to improve your experience and make more precise analyses.
+Always take a look at your data view first and change what you have to change to improve your experience and make more precise analyses.

 Smart Data View is a useful tool before and during the process of exploratory data analysis.
 You can use it as a command bridge to control and maintain your data.